InfoELSBIotEcoSystem/openBOS-API-Doc/content/30_concept/035_cloud_access.md

-# Accessing a Building edge via the Cloud API
+# Listing and accessing my BuildingEdge via the Cloud API

+## Introduction

 The Building Ecosystem cloud platform offers the functionality to manage the access to the collection of  Building edge devices the different users of the platform have access to.
 The respective service for managing relations between users and the connected Building edge devices is called Ownership Service which exposes an API that allows an authenticated user to query for the Building edge devices that it has access to.
 For this purpose, the Ownership Service maintains a table of user-to-Building edge relations.